derSuessmann/quiche-lorraine/ansible/roles/packages/volk/README.md

 # Building

 The building process is described in the [Readme][1] in the project's git repository.
+The build process can not link `libcpu-features.a` when building for the stow directory.
+The default path `/usr/local` does work, but I do not want volk installed there.
+As a workaroud the package installs the `libcpu-features-dev` system package.

 # Status